pqrs-org/Karabiner-Elements/src/apps/localization/README.md

     setup.json
 ```

+The Python preprocessing script reads all source JSON files recursively, validates
+them, and merges them into `build/localizations.json`.
+Applications load only this
-All JSON files are loaded recursively into one catalog.
-A translation key must
-appear in only one file, even when adding a language.
+generated file.
+A translation key must appear in only one file, even when adding a
+language.
 Hidden files and symbolic
 links are ignored.
 Each top-level key maps language tags directly to translated
 strings.
 For example, adding French and German to an entry that already has English
 and Japanese would look like this (using a fictional key):